miadugas/ebook-seller/README.md

 # ebook-seller

-A Node.js/Express app using the Stripe API to sell an ebooks
+A Node.js/Express app using the Stripe API to sell ebooks